ArcadeMachinist/brMeshMQTT/README.md

 # brMeshMQTT
 This is a simple MQTT to brMesh (Broadlink Fastcon) gateway.
 It is not a real-world ready app, just a proof of concept.
+Supports LED lights only, all types.

 HomeAssistant video: https://youtu.be/gQ_EAsYz9jI